frederic-perez/AmE-dictionary/data/dictionary.md

 __heron__ _n_ :three::hammer: (herons)
 __herring__ _n_ :two::hammer:
 __herringbone__ _Basketball shoes with herringbone designs._
+__Hershey, PA__ Hershey is an unincorporated community and census-designated place in Derry Township, Dauphin County, Pennsylvania, US.
+Hershey's chocolates are made in Hershey, which was founded by candy magnate Milton S. Hershey.
+It is popularly called "Chocolatetown, USA."
+Hershey is also referred to as "The Sweetest Place on Earth."
 __hew__ _v_ :eight: (hewing, hewn) _literary_ To cut something with a cutting tool. _The council then tweaked its own proposal so that it would hew to the LDP version._ _Hewing firewood._
 __hex key set__ _Allen key set?_
 __hex-breaking__ _Looking for a hex-breaking sign._